vignesh-prabakaran/agentOpsOS/README.md

-🧠 agentOpsOS
+# 🧠 agentOpsOS

-agentOpsOS is your AI-powered assistant for content automation—built to simplify communication tasks and boost productivity.
+**agentOpsOS** is an AI-powered content automation toolkit designed to simplify your communication workflows.
+Whether it's crafting emails, transforming documents, or generating social content, agentOpsOS helps you get it done faster and smarter.

+---

-🚀 Features
+## ✨ Features

-✉️ Convert text into polished email content
+- 📧 **Text to Email**
+  Turn raw input into clear, professional emails.

+- 📝 **Contextual Email Drafting**
-📝 Draft emails based on context and tone
+  Generate purpose-driven emails based on intent and tone.

-🔗 Summarize blogs or links into email format

-📄 Turn PDFs or docs into chat-friendly formats

-💬 Transform text into LinkedIn-ready posts

-🌱 Work in Progress
+- 🔗 **Blog/Link to Email**
+  Extract key insights from blog posts or URLs and format them for email.

+- 📄 **PDF/Doc to Chat Format**
+  Convert documents into interactive, chat-friendly text.

+- 💼 **Text to LinkedIn Post**
+  Create engaging LinkedIn posts from ideas or summaries.

+---

+## 🚧 Roadmap

+This is just the beginning.
+Planned future enhancements include:
+- Multi-platform content conversion
+- AI task planning assistants
+- Integration with calendar and messaging tools

+---

+## 🛠️ Getting Started

-More smart tools and integrations coming soon!
+Setup and usage instructions coming soon!

+---

+## 📌 License

+MIT © 2025 — Built with focus and purpose.